-- A description of the methodology used, including engagement, consultation and investigations undertaken, to inform the formal safety assessment. - · An identification of hazards that have the potential to cause an incident. - An assessment of the risks, including the likelihood and consequences of an incident. - An assessment of the available controls to eliminate or minimise the risks. - An outline of the controls and their effectiveness to be implemented to eliminate or minimise the risks AFAP or AFAIRP as applicable. - Defined performance standards/key performance indicators that must be achieved at a minimum for the implemented controls to eliminate or minimise the risks AFAP or AFAIRP as applicable. - Information about the review and revision of the formal safety assessment to take account of changes in circumstances and/or improvements in the state of knowledge about hazards, risks and controls (including through monitoring the effectiveness of the safety management system and investigations and reviews following incidents or emergency situations).
+- A description of the methodology used, including engagement, consultation and investigations undertaken, to inform the formal safety assessment. - An identification of hazards that have the potential to cause an incident. - An assessment of the risks, including the likelihood and consequences of an incident. - An assessment of the available controls to eliminate or minimise the risks. - An outline of the controls and their effectiveness to be implemented to eliminate or minimise the risks AFAP or AFAIRP as applicable. - If any identified controls will not be applied, the reasoning as to why they will not be applied (see section 3.2.1). - Defined performance standards/key performance indicators that must be achieved at a minimum for the implemented controls to eliminate or minimise the risks AFAP or AFAIRP as applicable. - Information about the review and revision of the formal safety assessment to take account of changes in circumstances and/or improvements in the state of knowledge about hazards, risks and controls (including through monitoring the effectiveness of the safety management system and investigations and reviews following incidents or emergency situations).